morrownr/USB-WiFi/The_Short_List.md

 7. Alfa AWUS036ACHM [1] [2]     mt7610u / AC600  / 2.4, 5      USB2  Yes  VL

-Note: A problem with the Alfa AWUS036ACHM was very recently discover.
+Note: A problem with the Alfa AWUS036ACHM was very recently discovered.
 The problem appears in managed mode and shows as the inability to consistently scan 5 GHz APs.
 If you "rock" the software WiFi of/off switch you can get the 5 GHz APs to show eventually and once selected, everything works.
 My recommendation is on hold until